MM-B/Users-List/README.md

 # Users List App

-An Sample Application With Jetpack Compose And Clean MVVM Architecture
+A Sample Application With Jetpack Compose And Clean MVVM Architecture

 # Features